KOOZA is the Cirque du Soleil circus and acrobatics show at Vancouver’s Concord Pacific Place between October and December in 2023.

 - Family Packs include a discount for families purchasing 4 to 8 tickets.

-- lnfants under 2 years of age are free, provided that they share the same seat as a parent.
+- lnfants under 2 years of age enter for free, provided that they share the same seat as a parent.

 VIP packages include premium seats with the best views of the stage, along with an open bar and appetizers both before the performance and at the intermission.
 They also include a complimentary program to take home, in addition to free parking and access to an extra-nice restroom and special VIP areas.

-Alegria is a 135-minute show with a 20-minute break in the middle.
+KOOZA is a 125-minute show including a 25-minute break in the middle.

 - The venue is heated.